kevinvess/wp-force-login/readme.txt

 - WordPress Multisite compatible.
 - Login redirects visitors back to the url they tried to visit.
 - Extensive Developer API (hooks & filters).
 - Customizable.
-Set a specific URL to always redirect to on login
+Set a specific URL to always redirect to on login.
 - Filter exceptions for certain pages or posts.
+- Translation Ready & WPML certified.

 **Bug Reports**